Fellowship Search Courses

 - "Why College?
 Your Education and the Good Life" and "Citizenship in the 21st Century" in Autumn and Winter are both discussion-based seminars in which the fellow will meet with their section of 16 students twice a week for 80 minutes each session (3 units).
-Sections will usually be scheduled back-to-back on the same day.
+Fellows teach two sections, usually scheduled on the same days.
 All fellows teach both "Why College?" and "Citizenship".

 In Your Application

-Your cover letter should address how you might teach a text or topic listed in the course descriptions to first-year students in a discussion setting.
+Your cover letter should address how you might teach a class session that engages the course materials provided in the course descriptions to first-year students in a discussion setting.
 We would like you to discuss at least two courses: 1) either "Why College?" or "Citizenship in the 21st Century" and 2) one of the spring Global Perspectives courses.
 See course details below.